project-chip/connectedhomeip/docs/testing/yaml.md

 running.
 DUTs should be commissioned using chip-tool.
 Use the same KVS file when running the test.

+By default, the tests use node ID 0x12344321.
+The easiest way to run the tests is to commission with this node ID.
+Alternately, you can change the target node ID on the command line, as shown in the [Running the tests](#running-the-tests) section.

 #### Running the tests

 There are several options for running tests locally.
 Because the YAML runner